Skip to Content

 decoupage shell dish

-As well as using the decoupage shell dish as a trinket dish you could also make shell ornaments.
-Just use smaller shells and drill a small hole into the shell to hang it from some ribbon.
+You could also use the decoupage shell dish as a trinket dish and make shell ornaments.
+Just use smaller shells and drill a small hole from some ribbon into each one.

-If you liked this Picture Box Blue craft you should check out some of the others on the site.
+If you like this Picture Box Blue craft, you should check out some others on the site.

-Or if you are looking for more seaside themed images, then check out these.
+Or, if you are looking for more seaside-themed images.

 Decoupage shell dishes